 In 2007, the ninety-unit parade was called Mount Clemens Presents the Macomb County Santa Claus Parade, reflecting Mount Clemens' position as the county seat.

 Special thank you to Deborah Larsen from the Mount Clemens Public Library for providing this history.

-Join us in celebrating our Bicentennial!
+Join us in the kick-off to the Holiday Season!
 We have sponsorship opportunities available!